MuViCo/MuViCo/documentation/userguide.md

   - Initially starts with 1 starting frame and 4 extra frames.
   - Additional frames can be added or removed by clicking the +/- buttons.
   - You can have anywhere from 1 to 100 frames per screen.
-  - You can also add or delete frames between existing ones by clicking the dropdown button on the frame you want to modify.
+  - You can also add or delete frames between existing ones by clicking the dropdown button on the specific frame

   ![Frame menu](./images/frame_dropdown.png "frame menu")